Autumn at Mount Rainier

 - The workshop itinerary is kept flexible so we can make best use of the fall colors and weather.
 Our goal is to maximize your photography!

-- This is a hiking intensive workshop with strenuous 2-6 mile hikes.
-We will be at higher altitude and the trails can be steep and rocky.
+- This is a hiking intensive workshop with potentially strenuous 2-4 mile hikes.
+We will be at higher altitude and the trails can be steep.

 - Wildlife is plentiful at Mt Rainier with deer, marmots, pikas, and even the occasional black bear!

 - Learn many new photographic techniques from pro photographer Kevin McNeal.
-Expect plenty of individualized attention with the group size capped at 5 participants.
+Expect plenty of individualized attention with a small group.

 - Post-processing and image critique sessions will help make the most of your images.

-- Day 1 (Sept 27): Meet at 9:00 a.m. at our conference room at Hilton Garden Inn SEA-TAC Airport.
-For those flying in, we recommend staying the night before.
-After the morning classroom session, we head towards the park, grabbing lunch along the way and check into our rooms at Paradise Inn.
-This historic lodge boasts awe-inspiring views right from the base of the mountain!
-We head out for an evening hike to picture-perfect ridgelines blanketed in colorful fall foliage.
+- Day 1 (Sept 26): Meet at 9:00 a.m. at our conference room at Hilton Garden Inn SEA-TAC Airport.
+For those flying in, we recommend staying the night before the workshop.
+After the morning classroom session, we head towards the park, grabbing lunch along the way and check into our rooms.
+We immediately head into the park and hike up to our sunset shoot location.

-- Day 2 (Sept 28): We leave well before dawn and hike to some spectacular sub-alpine meadows with autumn colors in full display!
+- Day 2 (Sept 27): We leave well before dawn and hike to some spectacular sub-alpine meadows with autumn colors in full display!
 Early morning fog adds to the mystery as first light hits Mt Rainier.
-After a midday break, we do several afternoon hikes to some lakes and waterfalls, finishing with a sunset shoot at one of our favorite viewpoints of the mountain.
+After a midday break, we do a short walk to some lakes and waterfalls finishing with a sunset shoot at one of our favorite viewpoints of the mountain.

-- Day 3 (Sept 29): We hit the road extra early to catch first light at a stunning overlook.
-We do several hikes this morning to some lakes and waterfalls before returning to the lodge for a mid afternoon break.
-We get quite the treat at sunset as clouds roll in and we are treated to colorful skies and warm light!
+- Day 3 (Sept 28): We hit the road extra early to catch first light at a stunning overlook.
+We return to the lodge for lunch and a mid afternoon break.
+If time permits, we'll do an image critique and post-processing session.
+We head out again in the evening and get quite the treat as clouds roll in and deliver colorful skies and warm light!

-- Day 4 (Sept 30): This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley lined with waterfalls and Autumn splendor!
-We return to the hotel for breakfast and then begin our drive back to town.
-We have our final group lunch (included) and then do a comprehensive post-processing and image critique session to help make the most of your images.
-We drive back to SEA-TAC airport, arriving no later than 8PM.
+- Day 4 (Sept 29): This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley brimming with Autumn splendor!
+We return to the hotel for breakfast and then do a comprehensive post-processing and image critique session to help make the most of your images.
+We drive back to SEA-TAC airport after lunch, arriving no later than 8PM.

 We will provide all transportation during the workshop so there is no need to rent your own car unless you want to.
 The hotel offers free 24-hr shuttle service to and from the airport.

-This is a hiking intensive workshop with strenuous 3-6 mile hikes that include steep inclines over mountainous terrain.
+This is a hiking intensive workshop.
+You can expect anywhere from 2-4 miles of daily distance.
+The trails can sometimes be steep and rocky.
 You should be comfortable hiking these sorts of distances while carrying your camera gear, drinking water, and food.
 Everyone on this trip must be in good physical condition due to the steep mountain terrain and high altitude.

 Food is not included as part of the workshop.
-The final group lunch is included in the workshop price.
 We will conclude by 8PM on Sept 30th and you can plan your return travel after that time.
+Lodging for the night of Sept 30th is not included in the workshop fee.
+If you plan to fly out the following day, we recommend booking a hotel near SEA-TAC airport.

-The weather in late September can be higly variable.
-It can be sunny and warm or stormy and even snowing!
+The weather in late September can be highly variable, from sunny and warm, to stormy with possible snow!
 It can be quite cold in the morning especially at the higher elevations.
 Please ensure you bring plenty of warm layers, hat, and gloves.
 Precipitation is always a possibility, so come prepared with a rain jacket and a cover for your backpack.

 Trip Does NOT Include: